tnscorcoran/light-4-j-plugin-wrapper/README.md

 **Disclaimer**: The code in this repo is not supported by Red Hat/3scale.
 Rather it's example code of how you can and we did achieve very low latency API Management.
 We did this by applying a wrapper around the supported 3scale Java Plugin which uses caching and asynchronous calls to 3scale.
 More details below.

 ## Introduction
-This Repo contains the source code and instructions for running the solution detailed in Kavitha Srinivasan's and Tom Corcoran's recent Blog Low Latency API Management for Microservices framework *Light-4-J - with Red Hat 3scale* **INSERT LINK**
+This Repo contains the source code and instructions for running the solution detailed in Kavitha Srinivasan's and Tom Corcoran's recent Blog Low Latency API Management for Microservices framework [Light-4-J - with Red Hat 3scale](http://middlewareblog.redhat.com/2017/07/25/low-latency-api-management-for-microservices-framework-light-4-j-with-red-hat-3scale/)
 The blog outlines an approach to achieve ultra low latency API Management provided by 3scale and implemented as a Java Plugin and Wrapper for the popular Microservices Framework https://networknt.github.io/light-rest-4j/ Seee the blog for high level details on the approach.

 ## Pre-Requisite: A 3scale API Management account - preferably [On Premises](https://support.3scale.net/guides/infrastructure/onpremises20-installation).